Anindya-Prithvi/ObsidianNotes/DBMS/Lecture 1.md

 # Lectio Prima
 There are very little things we did in the first lecture.
 One can say, we did "nothing".
+Here is a summary of the classroom policies.

 ## Broad objectives
 - Learn database principles